Sensor Allocation and Online-Learning-based Path Planning for Maritime Situational Awareness Enhancement: A Multi-Agent Approach: Problem Formulation

 \section{Problem Formulation}

 To assign targets to cameras and to plan trajectories for these cameras (possibly over a long time horizon), we have to estimate the targets' positions using the observations collected by radar $r$, AIS and cameras.
 Furthermore, in this paper, we consider that the overall maritime situational awareness is achieved (albeit temporarily) once all targets are observed at least once\footnote{This is merely a practical consideration.
 As we will demonstrate, our approach can handle unbounded scenarios.}.
 Here, we define that a target is observed by a camera if it resides within the camera' detection range and FOV, and the mean squared error (MSE) between its estimated value and ground truth is equal to or less than a pre-given threshold.

-Because a target $v$ could be be tracked by radar $r$, AIS and camera $c$, by building on~\cite{Ragi2013}, the total MSE of $|\mathcal{V}|$ targets is calculated over a time horizon $H$ as follows:
+{In this paper, a target $v$ can be observed by radar $r$, AIS and camera $c$; thus, by building on~\cite{Ragi2013}, the total MSE of $|\mathcal{V}|$ targets is calculated over a time horizon $H$ as follows:}